DavidMasila/Django_Development2/Django_CRM_App/CRM/readme.md

 - Restrict certain pages to only specific users i.e. permissions
 - Restricted functionalities such as adding orders and modifying orders i.e. permissions still
 - Full CRUD functionality
+- Use of AWS S3 buckets, IAM, RDS

 ## Attached here are the screenshots of the application